"Young adults develop an accelerator long before they can steer and brake." -Ronald Dahl, MD pediatrician and developmental psychologist

-LSJA will also work with Texas A&M Public Policy Research Institute and a team of researchers to design and conduct a randomized control trial (RCT) in order to track participants’ health and criminal justice outcomes.
-LSJA envisions participants’ random assignment to the program in order to facilitate the implementation of the proposed RCT and for scalability.
-LSJA intends to develop a program that is tailored to local resources and that is scalable to meet the needs of each locality.
+LSJA has partnered with the Texas A&M Public Policy Research Institute, Harvard's Access to Justice Lab, and The University of Texas Health Science Center at Houston (UTHealth) School of Public Health to design and conduct a randomized control trial (RCT) in order to track participants’ health and criminal justice outcomes.
 Results from the RCT will be disseminated to stakeholders and to researchers and experts at local, state, and national conferences.
 Results will also be disseminated to local and state policymakers to show legislators and criminal justice system stakeholders the evidence-based methods for reducing the incarceration of young adults.
 LSJA will promote changes in policy that reduce the state’s incarceration rate will maintaining or improving the crime rate, promoting public safety and the effective use of the state’s limited resources.

 The pilot phase of this program will reach 100 people per year, with plans to expand to several thousand by year 5 of the program

 Goals and Outcomes Lone Star Justice Alliance’s Young Adult Program will: